 The Plano City Council last night voted to extend its nondiscrimination policy to include protections for sexual orientation and gender identity.

-This month, San Antonio became the fourth Texas city with a population of more than 100,000 to create an ordinance that offers protection for all residents against discrimination on the basis of sexual orientation or gender identity.
-There are now eight Texas cities of that size that have passed some nondiscrimination rules or legislation.
+There are now nine Texas cities with a population of more than 100,000 that have passed some nondiscrimination rules or legislation.
 This map shows what types of policies major Texas cities have on the books.

 For at least a decade, Dallas, Austin and Fort Worth have had ordinances offering lesbian, gay, bisexual and transgender residents some degree of protection against discrimination in employment, housing and other public areas like buses and restaurants.

 On May 29, the Houston City Council passed an ordinance that extends equal rights protections to gay and transgender residents of the state's most populous city.
 San Antonio passed a similar rule in September.

 In 2000, Fort Worth became the first Texas city to pass an ordinance to protect all individuals from discrimination based on sexual orientation.
 The city expanded the ordinance in 2009 to also protect individuals on the basis of gender identity.

 In 2002, Dallas expanded its nondiscrimination ordinance to include citywide protection against discrimination based on sexual orientation and gender identity.
 Austin amended its nondiscrimination ordinance in 2004 to address sexual orientation and gender identity.

 El Paso's city charter lists protections against discrimination on the basis of sexual orientation or gender identity for city employees, but they are not sanctioned by city ordinance.
 The policy has included provisions for gender identity and sexual orientation since 2003.

 In 2012, Brownsville's city council adopted a resolution protecting city employees against discrimination on the basis of sexual orientation and gender identity.